MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 - For the sake of reliability goals, additional components might be needed for the architecture, which increases the surface area.
 For example, a message bus might be added to make requests resilient.
 This increased complexity increases the surface area of the workload by adding new components that need to be secured, possibly in ways that aren't already used in the system.
 Typically, these components are accompanied by additional code and libraries to support their use or general reliability patterns, which also increases the application's surface area.

-:::image type="icon" source="../_images/trade-off.svg"::: **Security control bypass.** The Security pillar recommends that all controls remain active in both normal and stressed systems.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Security control bypass.
+The Security pillar recommends that all controls remain active in both normal and stressed systems.

 - When a workload is experiencing a reliability event that's being addressed under active incident response, urgency might create pressure for workload teams to bypass security controls that are optimized for routine access.